dflook/python-minifier/src/python_minifier/rename/README.md

 ## Name Assignment

-Collect all bindings in the module and sort by number of references.
+Collect all bindings in the module and sort by estimated byte savings

 For each binding:
  - Determine it's 'reservation scope', which is the set of namespaces that name is referenced in (and all namespaces between them)